| |

 countries such as China.
 The shift is indicative of

-other hand, the exports of petroleum possibly reflect
+On the other hand, the exports of petroleum possibly

-the volume and structure of India's refinery capacity,
+reflect the volume and structure of India's refinery

-with India remaining a large net importer of petroleum,
+capacity, with India remaining a large net importer

-oil and lubricants.
-This is not to say that the exports
+of petroleum, oil and lubricants.
+This is not to say

-by manufacturing to those changes, and therefore to
+those changes, and therefore to any significant shift

 Chart